How to make a vegan blueberry crumble recipe in the oven. This is an easy vegan dessert recipe for Thanksgiving or any other day.

 Answering your questions

-Yes, you can absolutely use frozen blueberries in a blueberry crumble.
+Yes, you can use frozen blueberries in a blueberry crumble.
 DO NOT thaw them before using.
 Make the crumble first, then add the frozen berries to a pan.
 Top with the crumble and cook as instructed.

 A cobbler has a biscuit top.
 Can be a dough biscuit top or a puff pastry top.
-A crumble, on the other hand, has a softer top which almost dissolves with the berry bottom.
+A crumble, on the other hand, has a softer top that almost dissolves with the berry bottom.

 A few more easy vegan desserts